nus-cs2030s/2324-s2/docs/style.md

         This option is already included in the `~/.vimrc` file if you follow the [Vim setup guide](vim/setup.md).
 In fact, we recommend you follow the [Vim setup guide](vim/setup.md) instead and don't manually manage your own version of your `~/.vimrc` file.

-        Most other source code editors have similar configuration.
+        Most other source code editors have similar configurations.

 2. Exactly one blank line after import statements and exactly one top-level (_i.e., non-nested_) class.